madmesi/examples/docker-examples/dotnet-examples/README.md

 - `docker-compose up -d`
 launches the containers for all applications defined inside the service section.
 It does that in the detached mode provided using option `-d`, which is similar to the docker run option.
 Try running `docker-compose up` without this option to see what happens.

+- `docker-compose logs myapp-develop` will show the logs form the container created for 'myapp-develop' service.
+If you do not provide the name of the service, consolidated log for all services will be shows.